-It is also worth noting that townhouses, often referred to as condominiums, as well as other attached units like single-family homes with accessory dwelling units (ADUs), are categorized as multi-family units.
+NHOPD provides an annual report on short- and long-term trends in housing construction and total housing supply across the State of New Hampshire.
+It is also worth noting that duplexes and other attached units like single-family homes with accessory dwelling units (ADUs), are categorized as multi-family units.
 Permits are typically valid for one year.
 Some permits never result in actual construction and the permit expires1.